cephalization/supabase-prisma-railway/README.md

 Import this git repo into Railway and deploy it.
 The Dockerfile will be automatically detected and used to build/deploy the project.

+Note that this probably just crash loops when deployed until you disable ssl on the database connection.

+Edit your DATABASE_URL in railway by adding `?sslmode=disable` and observe that it starts working.